 In the blog posts Convert from Character to Numeric and Convert from Numeric to Character I demonstrate the correct way of converting variable types in SAS by use of the INPUT and PUT Function respectively.
 A common use of converting a variable from character to numeric in SAS is when a date is stored as a character value.
 Lets us take a look at how to address this problem.

 First off, let me make one thing clear.
 You should never ever store a date as a character variable!
 It makes it impossible to do calculations based on these values.
-See the blog post Date Basics in SAS to see examples of these calculations.
-Therefore it is crucial that your dates are stored as valid dates, i.e. as integers indicating the number of days since 01jan1960.
+Therefore it is crucial that your dates are stored as valid values, i.e. as integers indicating the number of days since 01jan1960.

 When you want to convert a date variable stored as text into a valid SAS date, you essentially want to convert a variable from character to numeric.
 In the article above, I present both the correct way and a naive approach of doing so.
 The naive approach (which you should not resolve to) is to use the character variable in a numeric context.
 This is an example where this would not work.
 Instead, we have to use the correct approach, namely the INPUT function.